ManuelePasini/slides-markdown/slides/phd_secondyear.md

  - Still a buzzword, but enclosing on a definition...
  - Four key components: physical model, virtual model, data, and communication services.
- - Mostly standalone systems with limited or none data interoperability.
+ - Mostly standalone, application-oriented systems with limited or none data interoperability.

 :::: {.columns}
 ::: {.column width="50%"}